 The NSW Government announced plans in June 2017 to develop a new major referral hospital on a greenfield site in the Tweed-Byron area.
 In 2018, the NSW Minister for Health announced the preferred site was located at 771 Cudgen Rd, Cudgen.

-Health Infrastructure NSW have lodged a concept application for the development of a new hospital, and associated Stage 1 site preparation works.
-The concept proposal and Stage 1 works are being exhibited and assessed at the same time.
+Health Infrastructure NSW’s concept application for the development of a new hospital, and associated Stage 1 site preparation works, was publicly exhibited and open for public comment in 2018.
+The Department of Planning is currently assessing the application.

 More information on the full project is available on the Tweed Valley Hospital project (NSW Health) website.

 The Department of Planning plays an important role in assessing major projects in NSW.
 For more information on our role in assessment of the hospital application, see the new Tweed Valley Hospital landing page.

-In parallel, the Department is also exhibiting the Explanation of Intended Effect (EIE) for a proposed State Environmental Planning Policy (SEPP) to amend the permissible land uses on the site.
-The existing land use zone for the site is a combination of RU1 Primary Production and R1 General Residential under the Tweed Local Environmental Plan (LEP) 2014.
+In parallel, the Department also exhibited the Explanation of Intended Effect (EIE) for a proposed State Environmental Planning Policy (SEPP) to amend the maps governing the site in the Tweed Local Environmental (LEP) 2014.

 Once approved by the Minister for Planning, the SEPP will rezone part of the land to SP2 Infrastructure (Health Services Facility) meaning that a hospital and its ancillary uses would be classified as a permissible use on the site.
-Other planning controls to facilitate the hospital development are also proposed.

 The land proposed for development as a hospital is primarily zoned RU1 Primary Production under the Tweed LEP 2014, and hospitals are a prohibited use in the RU1 zone.

-The proposed planning controls would rezone the land enabling the Department to consider and assess a State significant development application for a new hospital.
+The proposed planning controls would rezone the land, and allow the State significant application for the new Tweed Valley Hospital to be assessed.